 More information about anti-bullying

-Attendance & Dropout Prevention
+Truancy & Dropout Prevention

 Regular and punctual attendance is the greatest single factor in school success.
 Texas Compulsory Attendance Law requires students to attend school regularly, unless otherwise exempted by law.
 It is the responsibility of the parent and student to cooperate and communicate with the school on all attendance matters.
 The key to high school graduation is strong school attendance and parental involvement.